abdulrafay720/undo-redo/README.md

 # undo-redo
-A simple, customizable example of implementing Undo / Redo functionality in React Flow .
+A simple, customizable and free example of implementing Undo / Redo functionality in React Flow .
 Includes the core logic and helper functions you can copy or adapt for your own projects — no package installation required.

 This repository contains a **custom implementation** of Undo and Redo functionality for [React Flow](https://reactflow.dev/).